 Spring Cleaning Tips Before You Move

 While you are pulling everything out of the cabinets, off the shelves and out of drawers for some deep cleaning, why not sort through it?
-Habitat ReStore offers some tips, tricks and a handy checklist to help your decluttering process be much more manageable as does Cord moving and Storage a mover based in Saint Louis Missouri on there web site – http://www.cordmoving.com
+Habitat ReStore offers some tips, tricks and a handy checklist to help your decluttering process be much more manageable as does Cord Moving and Storage a mover based in Saint Louis Missouri on their web site – http://www.cordmoving.com

 Declutter Checklist for Every Room:

 - Surfaces: Check out what items you have on top of nightstands, dressers, and counters and make sure they are something you use regularly

 - Closet: Take a look at your clothes and shoes.
 Rule of thumb: If you haven’t worn it in a year, you probably won’t wear it again.
 Trust me, we all have that one shirt we convince ourselves we will wear EVENTUALLY… we don’t and odds are, won’t.

 - Under the Bed: Time to find out what’s hiding!